CoderDevus/Sona-FN-Software/README.md

 3. Enjoy: Enhance your Fortnite experience with added functionality and dominate the battlefield!

 # ⚠️Disclaimer⚠️:
-Make sure to not abuse Fly, Speed hack, If you do, You will get banned after a few hours if you abuse the mods.
+Make sure to not abuse Fly, Speed hack, If you do, You will get banned after a few hours.